EricGebhart/Simple_Process_REPL/README.md

 ### Partial commands

 _partial_s are created with the `partial` command.
+Note: They do not currently use pythons func.partial(),
+    they work in simpler SPR sort of way.

 _partial_ commands are built from _fptr_ commands.
 _partial_ commands are like dolist commands.
 Except that the first symbol in the list is an fptr symbol, and the list is not everything the fptr function needs. when using a partial, they act just like fptr functions, you just have to leave off some or all of the first arguments.
+A partial acts like an alias for a function if no arguments are given.
+This is how SPR creates _show_, which is really _as/show_.

 _partial_ commands can only be defined in SPR code, and interactively.